sagemath/trac_to_gh/Issue 7569.md

 CC:  abmasse

 In many algorithms we want to find a random vertex or a random edge in a graph.
-It is also very often required to find, given a vertex, one edge adjacent to it ( for example in depth first or breadth first search ).

-This should be possible easily, and most importantly efficiently ( if possible, directly written in C ) as DFS and BFS are very slow when written in python ( same problem with Floyd Warshall for all_pairs_shortest_path and networkX's distance function )
+Here it is !

+Nathann

 Issue created by migration from https://trac.sagemath.org/ticket/7569